MDiaznf23/MDiaznf23/README.md

 ## Hi, I'm Diaz

 I'm an Electrical Engineer focused on **System Integration** and **Embedded Systems**.
-I like bridging the gap between raw hardware and high-level software — making sure things run efficiently and, most importantly, **safely**.
+I like bridging the gap between raw hardware and high-level software, making sure things run efficiently and, most importantly, **safely**.

 ---